mr-Arturio/DreamTales/README.md

 Email: test@g.com<br/>
 Password: 1234
 ___
-This repository consists of a full-stack application that uses [NEXT.js](https://nextjs.org/) for front and back end, [PostgreSQL](https://www.postgresql.org/) for database.
-It is usung [OpenAI](https://platform.openai.com/overview) technologi and API's.
-Deployed on [Heroku](heroku.com), also using [Google Cloud Storage](https://cloud.google.com/?hl=en) for storing and displaying generated images.
-All styled using [Tailwind](https://tailwindcss.com/) and Vanila CSS.
+This repository consists of a full-stack application that utilizes [NEXT.js](https://nextjs.org/) for both front-end and back-end,  [PostgreSQL](https://www.postgresql.org/) for the database.
+It integrates [OpenAI](https://platform.openai.com/overview) technologies and APIs and is deployed on [Heroku](heroku.com).
+Additionally, it employs [Google Cloud Storage](https://cloud.google.com/?hl=en) for storing and displaying generated images.
+All are styled using [Tailwind](https://tailwindcss.com/) and Vanilla CSS.
-For a localhost repository version - visit ```localhostVesrion``` branch and follow installing instructions there.
+For a localhost repository version - visit ```localhostVesrion``` branch and follow the installing instructions there.
 ___

 ### Introducing DreamTales - Where Imagination Comes to Life!